 Make the transition fun: For younger children find something fun to focus on as a form of distraction.
 Songs are easy and fun ways to transition with younger students.
 A familiar song will act as a natural cue if used consistently.
 You can make up your own tune or use common transition songs.

 Give the student a transition job: Being in charge of carrying the heavy class backpack commonly used for emergencies is a way to embed sensory needs for children with autism.
 Any weighted item should be discussed with the team (Occupational Therapist) and removed after 20 minutes.
-Check out my post about The Importance Of Classroom Jobs-Community Building.

 Use a transition object to support transitions Bring the item needed for the next activity to the student so they have a tangible item to bring to the next center or activity.
 If they are transitioning from individual workbooks to playing a small group math game, have the student bring the dice over to the table to share with their friends.